 We also offer the option of using fat that is removed during liposuction to sculpt and improve other areas like the buttocks – known as a Brazilian Butt Lift.

 It is important to realize that recovery after a tummy tuck varies from patient to patient.
 When you wake up from your surgery, you may have surgical drains.
 The need for drains depends on whether the progressive tension suture technique was used, whether liposuction was performed at the same time as your tummy tuck, and the amount of abdominal tissue removed.
 You will have bandages on the incision and a compression garment around your abdominal area.
 You will need someone to drive you home and care for you for at least the first 24 hours.

-We use the progressive tension suture technique for qualified tummy tuck patients.
+Our tummy tuck patients have access to today's most advanced abdominoplasty options for improved safety and comfort.
+We offer the "drainless" approach for qualified patients using the progressive tension suture technique.
 These sutures are made in a quilted pattern and run vertically down the surgical area.
 This technique closes the space between the skin and the muscle below, preventing the fluid buildup that would otherwise require drains.
-This makes for a more comfortable recovery for patients who qualify.
-Other advantages include:
+Advantages include:

 We also offer post-op pain relief with a single application of EXPAREL® during the surgery.
 This local anesthetic lasts for about 3 days and has been shown to significantly decrease postoperative pain after a tummy tuck.
 We provide detailed postoperative instructions about changing surgical dressings, caring for drains, and showering.

 Your sutures and surgical drains will be removed during a follow-up appointment about 7 to 10 days after surgery.
 Our doctors use a unique type of drain that easily slips out, making the removal process painless.
 These follow-up appointments also give your doctor a chance to monitor your healing progress and you a chance to ask questions, although we encourage you to call our practice anytime you have concerns.